Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

     $failed_jobs = $jobs | Where-Object { $_.Result -eq "Failed" }
     $failed_jobs | Group-Object Submitter | Select -Property Count,Name

-## Find all the failed jbos that actually started
+## Find all the failed jobs that actually started

+A job might fail at compile time - and so it never starts.
+Let's look at the failed jobs that actually started running and then failed.

     $failed_jobs | Where-Object { $_.StartTime -ne $null }